dazagrohovaz/Require5.JS/README.md

-# Require5.JS
-## almost like NodeJS style require-Function for the browser
+# Require5.JS<br>almost like NodeJS style require-Function for the browser

 First: Sorry about my English, but i try to do this understable as posible.